lwojcik/itscatoclock-legacy/README.md

 The script is really ugly but it works.

-# How to use this?
+# How do I use this?

 The script was written with Python 2.x in mind.
 Follow the steps below: